Discover Athens on foot

 Meet our Concierge

-We invite you to meet our Concierge team members Apostolos Papayannakis and Yiannis Klimatzas.
-They stand ready to be of service seven days a week, 24 hours a day, dedicated to unlock the secret treasures of Athens.
+We invite you to meet our Concierge team members.
+They stand ready to be of service daily, dedicated to unlock the secret treasures of Athens.

 From dinner reservations at the finest city restaurants to private tours of historical landmarks, our team always perform with efficiency and aplomb.
 Turn to them for car rentals, limousine service, florist services, theater and sports tickets, directions, general information, and so much more.